Privacy Policy

 What we access

-How we use Google data
+How we use calendar data

 - Calendar data is not stored on our servers — it is fetched in real-time and cached only in your browser session